 Who We Are and How We’re Funded

-We are not a “mental health” organization.
-We are a social-change organization.
+We are not a “mental health” organization; we are a public education and community-building organization.
 We come to this work through our own personal encounters with and experiences in the mental health system, whether as patients, family members and friends of patients, independent researchers, or critically-minded practitioners.
-Our core team is comprised of a full-time Executive Director and a small number of part-time paid and volunteer staff, who work in collaboration with a growing network of energized contributors and volunteers from around the world whose outrage, frustration, pain, grief, hope, power, research, work, writing and tremendous gathered wisdom are being channeled into our growing organization and website.
+Our core team is comprised of a full-time Executive Director and a small number of part-time paid and volunteer staff.

 Though we have sometimes received comments and feedback from medical, pharmacological, and clinical practitioners of different kinds as we’ve created this website, and some of our team members, contributors, and volunteers may work as practitioners, all of the final editorial decisions related to the content on this website have been made by laypeople and are provided for general educational purposes only.
 None of the information and resources at Inner Compass Initiative or The Withdrawal Project constitutes or should be seen as medical, mental health, counseling, clinical or professional advice of any kind.